tmdict/tmdict/data/content/fgo-material-i/zhuge-liang-lord-el-melloi-ii/class-skills.en.md

 ### Territory Creation: A

-Creation of a "Workshop" territory that is advantageous to himself as a magus.
+Creation of a “Workshop” territory that is advantageous to himself as a magus.
 It’s possible to create the “Shí Bīng Bā Zhèn” that surpasses “Workshop”.

 ### Tool Creation: B